ke1vinaguilar/SIEM-Lab/README.md

 <img src="https://i.imgur.com/CxArIyU.png" height="80%" width="80%" alt="SIEM Lab Steps"/>
 <br />
 <br />
-To create our VM type in “Virtual Machine” in the search bar and under services click on “Virtual Machine”: <br />
+To create our VM type in “Virtual Machine” in the search bar and under "Services" click on “Virtual Machine”: <br />
--Will be exposed on the internet which will be attacked/ our honeypot <br />
+*The VM be exposed on the internet which will be attacked/ our honeypot* <br />
 <img src="https://i.imgur.com/OAsyjyQ.png" height="80%" width="80%" alt="SIEM Lab Steps"/>
 <br />
 <br />